Exploring the Origins of Degeneration Theory

 Morel’s Six Classifications of Mental Illness

 Morel’s degeneration theory had many philosophical, religious, political, and scientific implications.
 However, Morel’s main objective was providing a medical model for psychiatric treatment and diagnosis.
 “Morel himself applied his theory to clinical practice.”
-In a 1860 publishing, Morel proposed a classification of psychic illnesses which which utilized his theoretical principles contained in degeneration theory for psychiatric clinical work (Huertas & Winston, 1992).
+In a 1860 publishing, Morel proposed a classification of psychic illnesses which utilized his theoretical principles contained in degeneration theory for psychiatric clinical work (Huertas & Winston, 1992).

-Morel described six groups of mental disorders.
-Four of the groups he considered that heredity played a limited or uncertain role (derangements of intoxication, derangements of transformation, idiopathic derangements, and sympathetic insanities).
+Morel described six groups of causes of degeneration.
+Four of the groups he considered heredity played a limited or uncertain role (derangements of intoxication, derangements of transformation, idiopathic derangements, and sympathetic insanities).
 The most important group was the hereditary insanities, which he suggested evolved from the first four.
+Hereditary insanities, he hypothesized, most dominate cause was heredity.
+“These degenerative disorders grew worse with each succeeding generation and culminated in sterility” (Liégeois, 1991).

-Morel’s Six Classifications:
+Morel’s Six Classifications of Illness:

-2. Derangements determined by the transformation of certain neuroses: hysterical, epileptic, and hypochondriac types of insanity
+- Derangements determined by the transformation of certain neuroses: hysterical, epileptic, and hypochondriac types of insanity

-3. Idiopathic derangements
+- Idiopathic derangements

-4. Sympathetic insanities
+- Sympathetic insanities

 - Class 1: Heredity insanity due to simple exaggeration of nervous temperament.